mephas/CSTEapp-Rcodes/README.md

 # CSTEapp-Rcodes
-The source R codes of CSTEapp
+The source R codes for the paper:  CSTEapp: An interactive R-Shiny application of covariate-specific treatment effect curve for visualizing individualized treatment rule